jakecernet/ijpp-tracker/README.md

 ### Troubleshooting 404 locally

 -   If you see `404: NOT_FOUND ...
 ID: dev1::...`, you’re likely opening the Vercel dev server directly without a frontend.
 Use the steps above: run `vercel dev -p 4000`, then open `http://localhost:3000` for the Vite UI.
 The UI calls `/api/*`, which Vite proxies to `http://localhost:4000`.
+-   If you see `404: NOT_FOUND ...
+ID: dev1::...`, you’re likely opening the Vercel dev server directly without a frontend.
+Use the steps above: run `vercel dev --listen 4000`, then open `http://localhost:3000` for the Vite UI.
+The UI calls `/api/*`, which Vite proxies to `http://localhost:4000`.
 -   Ensure `vite.config.js` contains a `server.proxy` entry for `/api` pointing to `http://localhost:4000`.